 If you’re going to add fragrance or essential oils, color, oats, herbs, or other additives to your soap (and, of course you are, because that’s part of the FUN!) you’ll also need a few random supplies to add to your soap making kit:

-- Ladle for removing soap from pot and pouring into mold
+- Ladle for removing soap batter from the pot and pouring into mold

-- A soap cutter or a large non-serrated knife for cutting your soap into bars (or get this set with soap molds and cutters)
+- A soap cutter or large non-serrated knife for cutting your soap into bars.
+Or you may prefer a wire soap cutter.

 Ways to Save Money On Your Soap Making Supplies